-Located above handlebar grip area
+Located above handlebars grip area

 The OPC (Operator Presence Control) levers are part of an important safety system designed to shut off the engine if the operator leaves the operator position before securing the machine.

-At least one of the OPC levers must be held down in order to keep the engine running while the park brake is off or the blade switch is on.
+At least one of the OPC levers must be held down in order to keep the engine running while the transmission is in any position other than neutral and/or the blade switch is on.